 Unfortunately, my husband and I don’t do date nights very often.
 Because with no family in town, “date night” becomes synonymous with “hire a babysitter,” and that can get awfully expensive.

 You can always do an at-home date night – even if it’s just trying out a new recipe or enjoying a movie after the kids go to bed.
-(I’m up for watching this sweet movie pretty much every night of the week.)

 We’re too tired.